robotdotnet/DotNetDash/README.md

 The `Name` property binds to the `Name` property on the table.
 For all other table entries, you bind to them by `DataType[Key_Name]`.
 So, for a boolean Value key, you would bind to `Booleans[Value]` as above.

 ### C# Plugins
 For anything more advanced, you need to create a C# plugin.
-There will be more documentation on this in the future.
+There will be more documentation on this in the future, but some basic documentation is below.
 You can see examples of this here with the LiveWindow and CANSpeedController support.

+To start off, you will need to do the following:

+1. Create a subclass of `TableProcessor`.
+This class will create the view and the backing context for DotNetDash.
+Below are some properties and methods you must provide:
+  * `GetViewCore`: Create an instance of your view.
+  * `Name`: Specifies a user-friendly name for your processor (used when changing the processor in use).
+  * (optional) `GetTableContext`: Create an instance of the backing context (must derive from `NetworkTableContext`).
+Only use this if you need a custom context.
+2. Create an implementation of `ITableProcessorFactory` that provides your `TableProcessor` for a given SmartDashboard type.